LukaThorn/ml-weight-fraction/README.md

 # ml-weight-fraction
-A machine learning (ML) pipeline to predict the weight fraction of emerging chemicals in consumer products
+This project uses machine learning (Python) to optimize an algorithm that can predict the weight fraction of emerging chemicals in consumer products.